-There are influencers out there with more reach than a traditional TV ad could boast.
+There are plenty of influencers out there with more reach than a traditional TV ad could boast.
 We shouldn’t underestimate the power that mega and macro influencers have to get your app in front of as many eyes as possible.
-Mega influencers have millions of followers that spend hours scrolling social media on their smartphones, so catch them where they’re already hanging out and expose them to your app.
+Mega influencers have millions of followers who spend hours scrolling social media on their smartphones, so catch them where they’re already hanging out and expose them to your brand.

 2. App Downloads

 It’s no secret that word of mouth is one of the most effective marketing methods.
 But the average person’s word of mouth doesn’t quite reach the scale of an influencer’s word of mouth – to their thousands of followers.
 So why not leverage an influencer’s powerful word of mouth to market your app?
 Their followers are following them for their opinions, recommendations, and value, so are likely to trust your app more if it’s recommended to them this way.

 A brief glimpse into your app and how it works could be just the incentive a potential user needs to download your app.
 Influencers can offer an inside peek before a commitment has to be made.

 Enlisting the help of an influencer to test your product or service in new waters can be a good place to start if you want to grow your audience.
 Let’s say you have a travel app with mostly Millennial users, you could start working with a Gen Z travel vlogger to expose your app to a younger demographic.
 Based on the data following this campaign, such as conversion and engagement rates, you can gauge whether it’s worth investing more money into this development.